takenet/blip-plugin-sample/README.md

 **`GetApplication`**

-Get a application or the current application.
+Get an application or the current application.

 ```
 applicationId?: string